NDCLab/tfpca-tutorial/README.md

 |——————`output_plots`

 Those three folders were populated by the results generated by scripts in `ptb_scripts`.
-Specifically, `data_cache` stores computed waveform and TF data (i.e., average and total power). `output_data` stores various TF-PCA loadings. `output_plots` stores various plots (waveforms, topomaps, statistical topomaps,etc.) generated while running the scripts in `.eps` format.
+Specifically, `data_cache` stores computed erps and TF data (the average and the total power). `output_data` stores various pc weights. `output_plots` stores various plots (waveforms, topomaps, statistical topomaps, etc.) generated while running the scripts (in `.eps` format).

 |——————`scripts`

-This folder is populated with supplementary scripts, including converting erplab format data to ptb format data before running TF-PCA with ptb toolbox, as well as converting the resulting data generated by ptb toolbox into a format that is easy-to-understand/plotting/intended analysis.
+This folder is populated with supplementary scripts, including converting erplab format data to ptb format data before running TF-PCA with the ptb toolbox, converting the resulting data generated by ptb toolbox into a format that is easy-to-understand/plot/analyze, as well as basic plottings.

 |————————————`template_eeg2ptb_erplab.m`

-This template script converts erplab format data to ptb format data that was used by the following TF-PCA.
+This template script converts erplab format data to ptb format data that was used by the ptb toolbox.
 The generated ptb format data is stored in `../ptb_scripts`

 |————————————`template_ptb_cache_out.m`

-This template script converts TF average power surface and TF total power surface respectively (in ../output_data) from ptb format data to a format that is easy to plot/potential statistical analysis.
-The output data (`AvgPower_resp_TFD.mat` and `TotalPower_resp_TFD.mat`) was stored in `../extra_out_data`.
+This template script converts the average power and the total power respectively (in ../data_cache) from ptb format data to a format that is easy to plot/analyze.
+The output data (`AvgPower_resp_TFD.mat` and `TotalPower_resp_TFD.mat`) was stored in the `../extra_out_data` folder.

 |————————————`template_ptb_pc_out.m`

-This template script applies the pc weights (based on TF average power surface) to TF average power surface and TF total power surface respectively.
-The generated PC-weighted data (`Theta_AvgPower_resp_TFD_pcWeighted.mat` and `Theta_TotalPower_resp_TFD_pcWeighted.mat`) was stored in `../extra_out_data`.
+This template script applies the pc weights (based on the average power) to the average power and the total power respectively.
+The generated PC-weighted data (`Theta_AvgPower_resp_TFD_pcWeighted.mat` and `Theta_TotalPower_resp_TFD_pcWeighted.mat`) was stored in the `../extra_out_data` folder.

 |————————————`template_dbpower.m`

-This template script implements baseline correction to TF average power surface and TF total power surface respectively.
-The generated baseline removed TF average power surface and TF total power surface (`AvgPower_resp_TFD_baseRemoved.mat` and `TotalPower_resp_TFD_baseRemoved.mat`) was stored in `../extra_out_data`.
+This template script conducts dB power conversion to the average power and the total power respectively.
+The generated data (`AvgPower_resp_TFD_baseRemoved.mat` for the average power with dB power conversion and `TotalPower_resp_TFD_baseRemoved.mat` for the total power with dB power conversion) was stored in `../extra_out_data`.

 |————————————`template_plots.m`

 This template script plots the results from `template_ptb_cache_out.m`, `emplate_ptb_pc_out.m` and `template_dbpower.m`.
-Specifically, it plots TF total power surface with baseline corrected, pc-weighted total power TFD, topographical plots of pc-weighted total power TFD, and the pc weight itself.
+Specifically, it plots the total power  with dB power conversion, pc-weighted total power, topographical plots of pc-weighted total power, and the pc weight itself.

 |——————`extra_out_data`